 Before you enlist that help, it’s crucial to have solid policies in place addressing the collecting of payments and nonpayment.
 Without a clear, consistent plan, chasing unpaid bills becomes an uphill battle, and that hill only gets steeper over time.
 Take these three steps first:

-CBY and other reputable agencies also can employ an investigator known as a skip tracer and other means to find people who might not want to be found.
+CBY and other reputable agencies can also employ a skip tracer and other lawful methods to find people who may not want to be found.
+People may run and hide and discard old cellphones.
+The more accurate contact information you have, the easier it is to locate them.

 Four things to look for in a collection agency